Air quality monitoring

 Wind breaks established using direct seeding techniques or planting;

-Watering on unsealed and sealed roads used by GPC vehicles
+Watering on unsealed and sealed roads used by GPC vehicles; and

 Latest air quality monitoring data